 These tribal organizations were in essence, separate societies.
 They were highly organized (led by a Chief) and individualistic.
 Because of this uniqueness, and the individual strength of their members, white settlers began to fear Native tribes.
 The settlers objected to the Native’s lack of “Euroamerican” culture and yearned for a reformation of the tribes.

-During the late 1880s, the United States government, Christian reform groups, congressional leaders and military officials formed a unanimous belief that Native American assimilation into white culture was paramount.
-The settlers and the larger “white” culture wanted the natives to disbar their reservations, traditions and their Indian identities.
-The settlers wanted to eliminate the “Indian problem”; they wanted to transform their uncivilized and impoverished counterparts to independent Americanized Christian land owners.
+During the late 1880s, the United States government, Christian reform groups, congressional leaders, and military officials formed a unanimous belief that Native American assimilation into the white culture was paramount.
+The settlers and the larger “white” culture wanted the natives to disbar their reservations, traditions, and their Indian identities.
+The settlers wanted to eliminate the “Indian problem”; they wanted to transform their uncivilized and impoverished counterparts into independent Americanized Christian landowners.
 To promote this assimilation and to develop this cooperating agricultural society, the Dawes Allotment Act was created on February 8.
 1887.

 What were the Specific Goals of the Dawes Act?

 Created by a slew of public officials and religious leaders, the Dawes Severalty Act hoped to achieve the following six accomplishments: Break up native American tribes to rid them of their social dynamic and individualism, progress Native farmers and the agricultural community, reduce the cost of welfare given to natives, secure large chunks of the reserved land, and open the remainder of the reservations to white settlers for profit.